egodigital/hugs_for_bugs/README.md

 * Causing damage to the car.

 These points can further be used to avail certain services for free, such as using the washing machine/dryer for no charge, booking the common hall for reduced price or in the ultimate case, getting some refund on rent payment.

+# Folder distribution

+* 'src' folder contains the functions and components
+* 'public' folder consists of React related dependancies and other files